How much is admission to the Musée d'Orsay?

 The Musée d’Orsay’s bookshop-gift shop is open from Tuesday to Sunday, from 9:30am to 6:30pm, with late night opening on Thursdays until 9:30pm.
 Direct access to the gift shop is through entrance C, located at the entrance to the museum.
 You may also access the museum’s online gift shop.

 Remember, AFMO members benefit from reduced rates!
-Members received the a 5% reduction at the gift shop, 10% off in the restaurant, and 20% off the rental of audio guides for a member and one guest.
+Members receive 5% reduction at the gift shop, 10% off in the restaurant, and 20% off the rental of audio guides for a member and one guest.

 How can I obtain the rights to use images of works of art from the museums' collections?